xuwx66/Automated-Financial-Statement-Analysis/README.md

 This project aims to build an **end-to-end pipeline** for **financial data extraction**, **key metric retrieval**, **summary generation**, and **evaluation**.
 Specifically, it aims to:
 - **Extract** structured information from raw or partially structured financial statements (PDFs).
 - **Identify and convert** core financial metrics (e.g., revenue, net income) into numeric values, ensuring accuracy.
+- **Handle large or lengthy financial statements** by using a **retriever mechanism** to extract the most relevant information for downstream tasks.
 - **Generate** a concise **narrative summary** describing the organization’s financial health, supported by relevant data.
 - **Evaluate** the effectiveness of each step (data extraction, metric accuracy, and summary quality) using a set of performance metrics (e.g., partial precision/recall, MAE, RMSE, exact-match F1).